Emergency Residential Shelter Program

 - parent coaching,

-- personal and family safety planning,
+- personal and family safety planning, and

-- educational sessions:
+- educational sessions, such as:

 -

-- the effects of trauma on child development (with a focus on Adverse Childhood Experiences (ACEs))
+- the effects of trauma on child development (with a focus on Adverse Childhood Experiences (ACEs)),

 - expressing emotions

-- fostering self-esteem
+- fostering self-esteem, and

 - resources and referrals to ongoing community support, so families can continue to thrive even after they have left the shelter.